Online marketing has increased the competitive pressure on law firms over the past two decades.

 The biggest misnomer about law firm blogging is that you should be writing highly technical topics about new legal precedents or awards that your law firm has earned.
 But the truth is that your readers don’t care about these things.
 They want actionable content that helps them in their areas of need.

 Your blog will be far more effective if you write on client-centric topics.
-Start with how-to articles that dig into specific elements of each practice area your firm focuses on.
+Start your blog with how-to articles that dig into specific elements of each practice area your firm focuses on.
 There are hundreds of potential topics just waiting to be covered.

 Long-form content is most effective in today’s marketplace.
 In fact, serpIQ did a study of the average length of content in Google’s top 10 search results and found that the top-rated posts were, on average, more than 2,000 words in length.